 This garden, which opened in 1998, was designed by world-renowned English landscape architect John Brookes and was made possible by Muriel and Diana Kirk.
-It creates a feeling of “a light country garden, more relaxed than most American gardens.”

 The wall of the Old Idaho State Penitentiary serves as this garden’s distant backdrop and helps define the style of an English Garden, where large groupings of perennials provide seasonal interest year round.
 More than 1,300 perennials have been planted in this garden.